In this Section:

 In your final year, you’ll pursue your own specialist study.
 You’ll produce an extended piece of individual research on a topic of your choosing when you complete your dissertation, and select from a wide range of specialised modules delivered by staff in areas of their own research expertise.
 Topics could include feminist political thought, human rights, political psychology, political extremism, the relationship between the EU and the wider international community, the politics of aid, terrorism or violence and reconciliation in African states.

 This exciting placement year could mean working with an MP at Westminster, at a party headquarters, in a constituency office or another political organisation.
-It’s an excellent opportunity to gain an insight into the workings of government, put your knowledge and skills into practice and gain valuable work experience to support your future career plans.
+It’s an excellent opportunity to gain an insight into the workings of parliament and government, put your knowledge and skills into practice and gain valuable work experience to support your future career plans.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.